satbirsingh01/learning_material/git_for_gits.md

 `git pull [remote name]`

+To get the changes from the remote without affecting your files.
+The changes are stored in the .git folder.

+`git fetch [remote]`

 ### Adding Changes to the Staging Area - git add

 To add a file to the 'staging area' you use: